geeksville/arduleader/README.md

 * Copter-gcs provided the nice HUD display code
 * Wiki documentation mainly by Peter Meister
 * Most icons by Scott Berfield
+* Mission Motors Inc. kindly open source the tiny HTTP server we now embed into the application

 # License